SharePoint/sp-dev-docs/docs/sp-add-ins/add-a-web-part-to-a-page-in-a-sharepoint-hosted-sharepoint-add-in.md

 > [!NOTE]
 > The name "apps for SharePoint" is changing to "SharePoint Add-ins."
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
 For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 This is the fifth in a series of articles about the basics of developing SharePoint-hosted SharePoint Add-ins.
-You should first be familiar with [SharePoint Add-ins](sharepoint-add-ins.md) and the earlier articles in this series:
+You should first be familiar with [SharePoint Add-ins](sharepoint-add-ins.md) and the previous articles in this series:

 -  [Get started creating SharePoint-hosted SharePoint Add-ins](get-started-creating-sharepoint-hosted-sharepoint-add-ins.md)
 -  [Deploy and install a SharePoint-hosted SharePoint Add-in](deploy-and-install-a-sharepoint-hosted-sharepoint-add-in.md)